darinnstathos/osticket-prereqs/README.md

 1. Use the link provided: click and download the Rewrite Module
 2. Navigate to Windows File Explorer > Downloads: it should appear there
-3. Open the Application > Agree to it > Install & Close
+3. Open the Application > Agree to it > 'Install' & 'Close'

 <br>